-If you’re buying your child a new phone for Christmas, we found a new cell phone monitoring program/app for parents that you’ll want for it.
+If you bought your child a new phone for Christmas, here’s a cell phone monitoring program/app for parents that you’ll want.

 Qustodio is a life-saving program that not only lets you view your child’s social network activity, but also lets you read the text messages they send and receive on their phone – and more.